nelhage/pw/README.md

   form understood by `gpg -r`, but a full key fingerprint is suggested for maximum explicitness.
 - `cmd.copy` -- A command to use for copying text.
 This command will be invoked with the text to copy on STDIN.
+Defaults to `xclip -i` on Linux and `pbcopy` on OS X.
 - `cmd.generate` -- A command that should return a freshly-generated password when invoked.
 Defaults to `pwgen 12 1 -s`.